alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Open-Ended-Activity.md

 Make sure it is indented only once (so it isn't "inside" of our loop).
 We can now start using it to simulate our photon's path through the star.

-**Question (1 sentence answer): Will the length of each step be the same for every star?
+**Question (discuss with your activity partner): Will the length of each step be the same for every star?
 Why or why not?**

 ### Running Our Model